sigsep/sigsep-mus-db/docs/usage.rst

 Test if your separation function generates valid output
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Before you run the full DSD100, which might take very long, participants can test their separation function by running:
+Before you run the full 150 tracks, which might take very long, participants can test their separation function by running:

 .. code:: python

-   dsd.test(my_function)
+   mus.test(my_function)

 This test makes sure the user provided output is compatible to the musdb framework.
 The function returns ``True`` if the test succeeds.

-Processing the full DSD100
+Processing the full musdb
 ''''''''''''''''''''''''''

-To process all 100 DSD tracks and saves the results to the ``estimates_dir``:
+To process all 150 musdb tracks and saves the results to the ``estimates_dir``:

 .. code:: python

-    dsd.run(my_function, estimates_dir="path/to/estimates")
+    mus.run(my_function, estimates_dir="path/to/estimates")

 Processing training and testing subsets separately
 ''''''''''''''''''''''''''''''''''''''''''''''''''